-If you take your child for a bike ride in a pull-behind cart or in a seat that is attached to the bike, put a bike helmet on your child.
+If your child rides anything with wheels, put a helmet on your child.
+This includes tricycles, bicycles, scooters, skateboards, roller blades, and wagons.
+It also includes riding in a pull-behind cart or in a seat that is attached to a bike.
 The helmet should meet the bicycle helmet safety standards of the Consumer Product Safety Commission (CPSC).